-Attach and tighten the lower attachments to the lower anchors.
+1. Attach and tighten the lower attachments to the lower anchors.
 If the child restraint does not have lower attachments or the desired seating position does not have lower anchors, secure the child restraint with the top tether and the safety belts.
-Refer to your child restraint manufacturer instructions and the instructions in this manual.
+Refer to the child restraint manufacturer instructions and the instructions in this manual.

 - 1.1.
-Find the lower anchors for the desired seating position. - 1.2.
+Find the lower anchors for the desired rear outboard seating position. - 1.2.
 Put the child restraint on the seat.

-For rear outboard seating positions, if the head restraint interferes with the proper installation of the child restraint, the head restraint may be removed.
+For outboard rear seating positions, if the head restraint interferes with the proper installation of the child restraint, the head restraint may be removed.
 See "Head Restraint Removal and Reinstallation" at the end of this section.